SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 ![SeleniumGrid_TLS_SSL-Termination](./images/SeleniumGrid_TLS_SSL-Termination.png)

-In additional, a self-signed certificate and private key can be generated runtime during the chart deployment for Ingress TLS by setting these values (replace `$RELEASENAME` with your value):
+In additional, a self-signed certificate and private key can be generated runtime during the chart deployment for Ingress TLS by setting these values:

 ```yaml
 tls: